SecurityHandbook/handbook/en/iot/andr.md

 #### DNS:
 - Adguard DNS: https://adguard.com/en/adguard-dns/overview.html

-DNS is a simple method of blocking most ads, but trust in the DNS' provider is mandatory.
+DNS is a simple method of blocking most ads, but requires full trust in the DNS' provider.
 VPN is a good method as well, however *OpenVPN* implementation on Android is quite imperfect.
-Using a web browser with adblocking feature is the best option. **Chrome(ium)** will soon contain its own adblocker.
+Using a web browser with adblocking feature is the best option at the moment. **Chrome(ium)** will soon contain its own adblocker.

 <br>

 ### Permission Manager:
-Permission manager offers configuration to which files/components the application has access.
-It's related to security in terms of privacy.
+Permission manager offers configuration which files/components can an app access.

 #### FOSS:
 - integrated (Marshmallow and above)